DapZey/MyFirstOnlineGame/README.md

 On the client project raylib and winsock have some conflicts which can be solved by refactoring the raylib header file

+#Run Guide

+Stuff is still a bit buggy if you dont run in a proper order:

+1) Run the server file

+2) Run the client file twice

+3) in the first client (assuming server is on localhost) connect by typing in the textarea: 127.0.0.1/1/a

+4) in the second client: 127.0.0.1/2/b

+5) press escape to terminate the client program, type *stop* in the servers terminal to safely exit

 # TODOS

 1) implement average response time so that frequency of messages isnt only dependant on past response time *DONE*